 There’s nothing special about our situation though.
 Most of us military spouses know what it’s like to live through a deployment.
 Deployment…it’s my most feared word and I personally refer to it as our “D-Day” when he leaves.
 My husband will teeter around the next upcoming deployment but I can always tell by the awkward silence what’s to come.

-It’s no lie that deployment can put a definite strain on a family and a marriage and having 6 months at “home” (sort of, because we all know they still do trainings, schools and pre-deployment trainings) and 6 months gone, has proved to be very difficult for all of us.
+It’s no lie that frequent deployments can put a definite strain on a family and a marriage and having 6 months at “home” (sort of, because we all know they still do trainings, schools and pre-deployment trainings) and 6 months gone, has proved to be very difficult for all of us.

-The thing about deployments is that every deployment looks different depending on our stage in life.
+The thing about frequent deployments is that every deployment looks different depending on our stage in life.
 We have done a 6 month to a 15 month deployment, and while it never gets easier, I do believe that I have become smarter, more creative and more resourceful in my approach to each one.

 So here are a couple of ways I have found to get us through these frequent deployments.

 Keep the kids engaged during frequent deployments